 Leptin is a hormone that helps regulate your body weight by controlling your appetite and energy level.
 This test is used to figure out how much body fat you have.

 Obesity is a serious condition that can cause a number of life-threatening diseases, including diabetes, heart disease, high blood pressure, stroke, and cancer.
-Researchers are exploring whether leptin levels could help figure your risk of having a heart attack or heart disease, but this is still experimental.

 This test can also be used to assess infertility and look at people with delayed puberty.

 You may have this test if your healthcare provider needs to find out how much body fat you have.